devTy33/Ercot-Grid-Data-Visualization/README.md

 # Ercot-Grid-Data-Visualization
 Python script to visualize frequency oscillation points in the Texas ERCOT power grid.

-The script itself relies on a number of input files that can be found in the src folder.
+The script itself relies on a number of input files that can be found in the inputs folder.

 <h2> What this program tries to accomplish </h2>
   There are censors scattered across the Texas ERCOT power grid called 'buses'.
 These buses collect power grid frequency oscillation data.